 The reason a diamond receives a G versus H grade is because it shows less color.

 The two grades are next to each other on the GIA scale, so the difference is slight.
-To the naked eye, it’s often impossible to tell the difference.

 Even trained jewelers don’t always agree.

 It’s not always that one gemologist is grading it correctly and the other is mistaken.
 Instead, it underscores how it’s a subjective difference, and the distinctions are subtle.